paulstephane/UPL_Accessory/README.md

 ![Screenshot](Card2.jpg)

-- click on "List Drives" to refresh the list of removeable media, and select one in the list
+- click on "List Drives" to refresh the list of removeable media and select one in the list
 - optionally locate the database file "upl96etl.db" by clicking on "UPL Database".
 - locate the program file "Kid3-cli.exe" on your computer by clicking on "Kid3-cli"
 - locate the program "CoreConverter.exe" on your computer by clicking on "CoreConverter"